Equipped to Lead and Succeed

 Was there a class that helped grow your interest in an engineering major and computer engineering concentration?

-I did always want to be an electrical computer engineer, but in particular, Sensors [and Instruments Through] History and [Intro to] Digital Electronics supplemented my interest in the concentration.
+I did always want to be an electrical computer engineer, but in particular, Sensors and Instruments Through History and Intro to Digital Electronics supplemented my interest in the concentration.
 I do like history, and I love engineering.
-Seeing a mix of the two [made for] a great class.
+Seeing a mix of the two made for a great class.
 We got to be hands-on while also knowing why we developed these things, how we did it, or how the scientists at the time did it with such limited information or resources.

 Your favorite projects at USF?

-For our engineering capstone, we were given a survey of what we want to do as a possible project.
+For our engineering capstone, we were given a survey of what we wanted to do as a possible project.
 I don't know if you've been here around for the Tuesday noon siren in San Francisco, but they took it down for maintenance in 2019 and it has not been replaced because of COVID delays.
 Fixing the siren is definitely a bucket list item of mine.

 Where are you interning?